 A secluded forest setting, wall-length fieldstone fireplace and complete kitchen facilities make this year-round facility ideal for business retreats or meetings, weddings, showers, reunions and other large events.
 Dates at Arrowhead Lodge may be reserved up to two years in advance.
 Click here for more information.

 Six covered shelters are available to reserve for family functions or group parties.
-These popular spots fill quickly, reservations are taken 11 months in advance, so reserve your date today.
+These popular spots fill quickly, reservations are available beginning January 1 for the upcoming season, so reserve your date today.
 Click here for more information.

 To learn more about Oneida Lake, visit the Oneida Lake Association website.